rotoloofmorels/amf/README.md

 Currently contains a template page for each year's prototype, specific to Combustion, Hybrid, and Electric.
 TODO:

-For each year, add to template:
+For each year, add to template.html:
 1. Achievements
 2. Team
 3. Specifications